SOAS Standing Order X: Academic Staff: Dismissal, Discipline and Grievance Procedures and Related Matters

 Subject to clause 5(2) above, dismissal by reason of redundancy for the purpose of this Part has the same meaning as in section 139 of the Employment Rights Act 1996.

 7. Procedure for dismissal by reason of redundancy

-(1) The Governing Body shall by Regulation prescribe the procedures for dismissing members of staff on grounds of redundancy, which shall include the following:
+(1) The Board of Trustees shall by Regulation prescribe the procedures for dismissing members of staff on grounds of redundancy, which shall include the following: